arthurbirate/tableau_network_charging/README.md

 ---

 ### Insight
-Growth is **non-linear and event-driven**, likely influenced by campaigns or external factors.
+Growth is **non-linear and event-driven**, suggesting influence from campaigns or external factors.

 ---